 Description: This course will introduce the student to insect diversity and the identification of the major families of insects.
-Land.

-learning family characteristics and collecting and preserving insect specimens.
+Laboratory insect specimens. learning family characteristics and collecting and preserving insect specimens.
 Lecture will consist of topics such as insect diversity, morphology and physiology.
+Is Course fue app ce 11/19/07 app FS 12/3/07 as a foundation to the pest management emphasis in the Department of Agriculture.

-Course fees: \$25
+\Course fees: \$25

-Justification and feasibility of course:

-A. What is the need for this course?
+- II.
+Justification and feasibility of course: - A. What is the need for this course?
 There has not been an entomology course taught at Arkansas Tech University in several years.
-This course will serve app Ce 11/19/07 app FS 12/3/07 as a foundation to the pest management emphasis in the Department of
+This course will serve